 Amid all the kindness, however, there was one nasty little email and, being human, of course that one bit of meanness was all I could think about.
 I really try not to be too sensitive.
 After all, I’m putting myself out here which naturally opens the door to criticism.
 But I’m not gonna lie: it stung.

-Luckily by early afternoon all the technical difficulties were resolved and I happily went to pick up Princess from school, excited for the fun afternoon I had planned.
+Luckily by early afternoon all the technical difficulties were resolved and I happily went to pick up Maggie from school, excited for the fun afternoon I had planned.

 Our conversation in the car went something like this:“Honey, guess what we’re going to do when we get home?”
 “What mommy?”
 “We’re going to cook!” [normally met with much enthusiasm] “Oh.
 What are we going to make” [said with no enthusiasm whatsover] “Well, we’re going to make a sort-of pie, with eggs and cheese, & vegetables.”
 “Yuck.
 I don’t want to make that.
 I want to take a rest instead.”